 Explore These Virginia Towns Along the Blue Ridge Parkway This Fall

-Some of Virginia's best stops include Hot Springs, with the historic Omni Homestead Resort surrounded by the Allegheny Mountains; Lexington, a charming college town in the Shenandoah Valley; and Roanoke, a buzzy city for both foodies and outdoor enthusiasts in the eponymous valley.
-These three destinations are easy drives (less than 65 miles apart) from each other too.
-Pick your own pace for a journey through the commonwealth—spending a long weekend in one spot or planning a road trip to make stops in all three places.
+Some of Virginia's best stops include Hot Springs, with the historic Omni Homestead Resort surrounded by the Allegheny Mountains; Lexington, a charming college town in the Shenandoah Valley; and Roanoke, a buzzy city for both food and outdoor enthusiasts.
+These three destinations are easy drives (less than 65 miles apart) from each other.
+Set your own pace for a journey through the commonwealth—spending a long weekend in one spot or planning a road trip to make stops in all three places.

 Hot Springs, Virginia

 Enjoy a stay in this historic resort, steeped in Southern hospitality.
 Visit the lobby each day around 3 p.m. to enjoy the Southern Social Hour, when guests can snack on sweet breads and sip tea as a pianist plays ragtime tunes on a Steinway.
-History buffs will enjoy the daily tour with bellman John Tingler, who takes guests back in time to The Homestead's beginning, telling tales about the resort's historical evolution and leading groups through such preserved spaces as an opulent 1920s ballroom.
+History buffs will enjoy the daily tour taking guests back in time to The Homestead's beginning, telling tales about the resort's historical evolution and leading groups through such preserved spaces as an opulent 1920s ballroom.